Is it legal to a sell a PC with a free version (UNactivated, no license) of Windows 10 installed?

 Legal Considerations

 First and foremost, it’s important to emphasize that the operating system in question was obtained legitimately from Microsoft.
-This is not a pirated copy, which means you are not violating copyright laws by using their Software.
-However, there are still important considerations when it comes to selling hardware with unactivated Software.
+This is not a pirated copy, which means you are not violating copyright laws by using their software.
+However, there are still important considerations when it comes to selling hardware with unactivated software.

 1. User Experience: While it may be legal to sell the computer as-is, keep in mind that the buyer will encounter limitations due to the unactivated status of Windows 10.
 This factor could significantly affect their experience and satisfaction with the purchase.